 Clearwater Beach, FL 33767

-At speeds of up to 35mph, visitors can take an exhilarating ride for a narrated look at birds and marine life around Boca Ciega Bay and the Gulf of Mexico on the Sea Screamer, the world’s largest speedboat.
+Take an exhilarating ride on the world’s largest speedboat at speeds of up to 35mph.
+Visitors cruise for a narrated look at birds and marine life around Boca Ciega Bay and the Gulf of Mexico on the Sea Screamer.
 See bottlenose dolphins as they frolic in the wake of the boat, close enough for great picture-taking.
 Be warned – some seats will get wet in this open-top boat!

 1825 4th St. N